MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/shifts-connector-wizard.md

 1. Under **Email notification recipients**, choose who receives email notifications about this connection.
 You can add individual users and groups.
 The email notifications contain information about connection setup status and any issues or errors that may occur after the connection is set up.
 1. Choose your sync settings:
     1. Under **Schedule and shifts**, choose the Blue Yonder WFM data that Shifts users can see or change, and then set the sync frequency.
+    1. Under **Time card**, choose what action Shifts users can do with time entries.
-    2. Under **Requests**, choose the types of requests that Shifts users can see and create.
+    1. Under **Requests**, choose the types of requests that Shifts users can see and create.

     > [!IMPORTANT]
     > If you chose any of the following options to disable open shifts, open shift requests, swap requests, or time off requests, there's another step you need to do to hide the capability in Shifts.